 Public Liability and Property Damage Insurance.
 The District will maintain or cause to be maintained, throughout the term of the Lease Agreement, comprehensive general insurance in protection of the Corporation, the District and their respective members, officers, agents, employees and assigns.
 Such insurance shall provide for indemnification of said parties against direct or contingent loss or liability for damages for bodily and personal injury, death or property damage occasioned by reason of the operation of the Leased Property.
 Such insurance shall provide coverage in such liability limits and be subject to such deductibles as the District deems adequate and prudent.
-Such insurance may be maintained as part of or in conjunction with any other insurance coverage carried by the District, and may be maintained in whole or in part in the form of a program of self-insurance by the District, or in the form of the participation by the District in a joint powers authority or other program providing pooled insurance.
+Such insurance may be maintained as part of or in conjunction with any other insurance coverage carried by the District, or in the form of the participation by the District in a joint powers authority or other program providing pooled insurance.
 The District shall apply the Net Proceeds of such insurance toward extinguishment or satisfaction of the liability with respect to which such Net Proceeds are paid.